 What Eats Coyotes?

-Gray wolves, cougars, American black and grizzly bears, American alligators, large Canada lynx, and golden eagles eat coyotes.
-Regardless of its fierce hunting skills, the coyote sure knows its boundaries regarding the food chain.
-Though they appear staunch when dealing with their prey, they are also vulnerable when they contact predators like wolves and cougars, as listed above.
+Gray wolves, cougars, American black and grizzly bears, American alligators, large Canada lynxes, and golden eagles eat coyotes.
+Despite being fierce predators skilled in hunting, coyotes know their place when it comes to the natural food chain.
+Though they appear dominant when dealing with their prey, they are vulnerable when they cross paths with predators such as wolves and cougars.

-Cougars are wild and large cats belonging to the subfamily Felinae.
-They are renowned as ambush predators, feasting on various prey, with our guest, the coyote, being one of its favorites.
-Cougars have zero tolerance for coyotes but can yield a kill to a pressurizing pack of coyotes – this deprives them of the title of an apex predator.
-They are very good at stalking their prey, which makes them prefer habitats with dense underbrush or hilly areas.
-Other times, the cougar can easily ambush and eat a coyote.
+Cougars are wild large cats belonging to the subfamily Felinae.
+They are renowned as ambush predators, feasting on various prey, with the coyote being one of its favorite targest.
+Cougars can easily ambush and eat an individual coyotes but when under pressure from a pack of coyotes may back down or yield a kill.
+They are very skilled at stalking their prey, particularly as their habitats provide cover in the form of dense underbrush or hilly areas.

-- American Alligators are apex predators – very voracious and deadly.
+The American alligator (Alligator mississippiensis) is the largest species within the family Alligatoridae.
+American alligators are voracious and deadly apex predators.
 They eat coyotes and other mammals, fish, amphibians, and birds.
-The American Alligator, scientifically referred to as Alligator mississippiensis, is the largest species within the family Alligatoridae.
-An adult male American alligator can weigh over 1230 pounds (560kg) and measures an exotic 11.2 to 15.7 ft (3.4-4.8m) in length.
-The teeth, when clasped together, can kill a trespassing coyote instantly.
+An adult male American alligator can weigh more than 1,230 pounds (560 kg) and reach 11.2 to 15.7 feet (3.4-4.8 m) in length.
+Its teeth, when snapped together, could kill a trespassing coyote instantly.